att/ast/README.md

 for ksh93 and the libraries required to build it.

 The [2012-08-01-master branch](https://github.com/att/ast/commits/2012-08-01-master)
-contains the last stable release of full AST source code.
+contains the last stable release, ksh93u+, of full AST source code.
 It contains one cherry-picked [change](https://github.com/att/ast/commit/e79c29295092fe2b2282d134e2b7cce32ec9dcac) to allow building on Linux.

 The [2016-01-10-beta branch](https://github.com/att/ast/commits/2016-01-10-beta) contains
-the last beta release of full AST source code plus a number of patches that were later added on top of it.
+the last beta release, ksh93v-, of full AST source code plus a number of patches that were later added on top of it.
 Changes for the legacy AST project are normally merged to this branch.